adventurebrew/magos/README.md

 e.g. the tool will now read from `strings.txt` to write game files.

-Note that the script decompilation part is actually ignored when rebuilding.

 The edited files will be created in current working directory regardless of where the actual files were.

 This is to allow keeping the game intact in a subdirectory and copy changes manually.